All work

 The card was only half the problem

-Phase two was the discovery flow itself — filters, sorting and browse experience.
-Users were struggling with filters that required too many clicks, a default sort order that felt arbitrary, and no feedback when a filter combination returned zero results.
+Phase two was the discovery flow itself, filters, sorting and the zero-results state.
+Users were struggling with filters that gave no feedback, a default sort that felt arbitrary, and a blank page when filters returned nothing.

 "I added three filters and got zero results.
 I thought the site was broken."